Ordering a custom-made cover doesn’t have to be a project you put on the side burner.

 Sometimes this isn’t as easy as it sounds, particularly when your object is wider at the top then the bottom.
-My desk chair is like this; as you can see below, the back flares out from the seat.
-So, the depth of the cover (parodied in orange, below) needs to not only include the base, but also the amount by which the back protrudes from it.
+A desk chair is like that, the back flares out from the seat.
+So, the depth of the cover needs to not only include the base, but also the amount by which the back protrudes from it.

 A handy tip to measure this is to press the widest part of the object against a wall and measure from the wall to the widest point.
 In this case, I’d push the back of the chair against the wall and measure from the wall to the farthest point of the seat.
 For something harder to push against a wall, a second set of eyes and hands might be useful.

 “Measure twice, cut once.”
-Double check all your measurements – we can only make what you ask us to make.
-If one of your measurements is wrong, we won’t know and we’ll make it anyway.
+Double check all your measurements – we can only work off the measurements you give us.
+If one of your measurements is wrong, we won’t know.
 Only you can avoid an ill-fitting cover, and prevention is the key.